 TERMINAL - apical; outermost tip.

 TERMINAL BUD - a bud formed at the tip of a stem, twig or branchlet.

-TREE - Bonsai growers will commonly refer to their Bonsais as trees rather than as Bonsai.
+TREE - Bonsai growers will commonly refer to their Bonsai as trees rather than as bonsai.

 TRUNK LEADER - uppermost branch on a previously cut off trunk that is trained to grow vertically as an extension of that trunk.